 will be no legal requirement?
-What are the implications re VAT?
-The VAT status shouldn't change if we ensure that the exemption criteria continueto be met under a new registration.
-Sailing is listed on the exemption list and the new entity will be a not-for-profit organisation whose profits are reinvested in the membership.
-As a Limited Company would the Club be liable to Corporation Tax?
-As a Limited Company would the Club pay any dividends?
-The company will be potentially liable for tax on profits in the same way as we are at present.
-As it will remain a not-for-profit organisation (with any financial surplus being reinvested in the Club) we do not expect to be making taxable profits, but we will make sure we receive full guidance from our Accountants.
-No, a Company Limited by Guarantee does not have any shareholders.
-In the unlikely event that the Club be wound up then the distribution of any surplus assets would be in line with Section 2 of the HISC Rules.
+What are the The VAT status shouldn't change if we ensure that the exemption implications re criteria continue to be met under a new registration.
+Sailing is VAT? listed on the exemption list and the new entity will be a not-for- profit organisation whose profits are reinvested in the membership.
+As a Limited The company will be potentially liable for tax on profits in the same Company would way as we are at present.
+As it will remain a not-for-profit the Club be liable organisation (with any financial surplus being reinvested in the Club) to Corporation Tax? we do not expect to be making taxable profits, but we will make sure we receive full guidance from our Accountants.
+As a Limited No, a Company Limited by Guarantee does not have any Company would shareholders.
+In the unlikely event that the Club be wound up then the Club pay any the distribution of any surplus assets would be in line with Section 2 dividends? of the HISC Rules.
 If there were a liability, then the members would have to cover the shortfall, with their individual liability capped at £1 (currently as an unincorporated body this liability is uncapped).
-Would the Club's accounting requirements become more onerous?
-We would have to file accounts on an annual basis, and we would qualify as a small company, so we could choose to file limited accounts.
-The accounts that we currently produce for the membership are more detailed than the small company exception.
+Would the Club's We would have to file accounts on an annual basis, and we accounting would qualify as a small company, so we could choose to file requirements limited accounts.
+The accounts that we currently produce for the become more membership are more detailed than the small company exception. onerous? oxespilon.
 The only change would be that we have "to send" a copy to all members -the Articles can provide that this can be done by email or on a member's section of the web site.
 The register of members can be kept by the club, and we could use the ESP membership database for that.
 So there would be very little change from an accounting perspective.
-How much would the move to incorporation cost?
-We don't have quotes yet, but info from other clubs implies that it would cost between £20 to £30k.
-What Club process would we need to go Following a period of consultation with the membership, a General Meeting and membership approval of a Rule change would be needed to enable the Club to change its status (Rule 2.2), and a further GM would be needed to get membership through to reach a decision? approval of the enactment of the change and the adoption of the Articles of Association.
+How much would We don't have quotes yet, but info from other clubs implies that the move to it would cost between £20 to £30k. incorporation cost?
+What Club Following a period of consultation with the membership, a process would General Meeting and membership approval of a Rule change we need to go would be needed to enable the Club to change its status (Rule 2.2), and a further GM would be needed to get membership 7 through to reach approval of the enactment of the change and the adoption of the a decision?
+Articles of Association.
 The current thinking is that we should aim for the October 2025 AGM for the Rule Change vote and the SGM in 2026 for the second vote.
-When would the change to incorporated status happen?
-If the membership votes to become incorporated at the SGM 2026, the implementation date would be Jan 1 st 2027.
-This plan would only change if external factors forced us to act more quickly.
-Who in the Club is working on this project?
-There is a project working group.
-The members are Graham Williamson, Helen Everest, Henry Message, Caroline Alster, James Yearsley and John Message.
+Scond vote.
+When would the If the membership votes to become incorporated at the SGM change to 2026, the implementation date would be Jan 1st 2027.
+This plan incorporated would only change if external factors forced us to act more status happen? quickly. , Who in the Club There is a project working group.
+The members are Graham is working on this Williamson, Helen Everest, Henry Message, Caroline Alster, project?
+James Yearsley and John Message.